thomaseastin/intel_sustainability_visualization_tableau/README.md

 # Introduction
 Intel, the semiconductor manufacturing powerhouse, is planning on building a new data center.
 Energy availability and usage are some of the key considerations Intel weighs when deciding where to construct a new data center.
 For example, which regions produce a surplus of energy, and are therefore more likely to provide energy at cheaper prices?
 Which regions rely more on renewable energy sources?

-In this project, co-designed with Intel's Sustainability Team, I was tasked with building dashboards and visualizations that provided the team at Intel with the best data-driven recommendations for where the optimal location for a new data center was.
+In this project, co-designed with Intel's Sustainability Team, I was tasked with building dashboards and visualizations that provided the team at Intel with the best data-driven recommendations for where the optimal location was for constructing a new data center.

 Before getting started, lets familiarize oursleves with some important terms in the data.

-Links to Dashboards?
+Looking for some Dashboards?
 Check them out on my Tableau Public Profile: [Data Center Sustainability Project 1](https://public.tableau.com/app/profile/thomas.eastin/viz/DataCenterSustainabilityProjectIntel/Dashboard), [Data Center Sustainability Project 2](https://public.tableau.com/app/profile/thomas.eastin/viz/DataCenterSustainabilityProjectIntel2/Dashboard2)

 ### Data Terms